 Lockheed Martin F-22 "Raptor"

 As with most other preview pages, the images here are larger than what's displayed.
-If you drag them to your desktop, you can view the large version. (typically 1200 to 1600 pixels wide)
+If you drag them to your desktop, you can view the large version. (typically 2400 pixels wide)

 Geometry and Markings:

 - Exterior geometry was based on Lockheed Martin drawings, as well as hundreds of photos.
 These include quite a number of photos taken by me here in Anchorage, where we have a squadron of Raptors.